Albanians

 - Interactions With Other Cultures

-- Albanians have historically interacted with neighboring cultures, leading to a blend of influences in language, cuisine, and customs.
+- Albanians have historically interacted with various neighboring cultures, including Greeks, Italians, Slavs, and Turks, due to their geographical position in the Balkans.
+These interactions have led to a blend of cultural influences in language, cuisine, and customs.

 - Conflict Resolution Mechanisms